Many of my clients are looking for ways to boost performance with individual sellers.

 My colleague Mike (Schultz) puts it this way:“The fundamental leverage point in many sales organizations to improve sales performance is the sales manager.
 Their role is to coach them on winning sales, help them manage their time and day to best effect, motivate sellers, and more.”

 Sales managers are there to help sellers take advantage of all of their resources

 Unfortunately, the effectiveness of sales management in most organisations leaves a lot to be desired.
-According to our latest research on “The Top-Performing Sales Organisation”, in most organisations:
+According to our latest research on “The Top-Performing Sales Organisation”

 Roughly, only around one in three sellers feel their direct (sales) possesses the skills and attributes to effectively manage them, create and sustain energy and achieve maximum performance.